smuos/lectures/11-Concurrency-Locks/README.md

 ------------

 We need some hardware support.
-The test-and-set is reffered to as `xchg` on x86.
+The test-and-set is referred to as `xchg` on x86.
 (atomic exchange instruction)

 The following describes the test-and-set instruction.